toshan9835/practices/README.md

-# practices ud
+# practices
-question which i practices on udmey
+question which i practices on